Take a walk around Topsham’s churches

 The magnificent current building was consecrated in 1877, replacing the medieval church of which only the tower – of Norman origin – remains.

 The building is dedicated to St Margaret of Antioch and in the corner of the churchyard between the tower and the back door, you can find the memorial stone to Thomas Randle, who served on The Victory with Nelson.
-At the end of 2020 it also hosted, temporarily, a dramatic carved ‘Angel of the South’ – created by Topsham sculptor Brendan Rawlings – which many residents and visitors admired.
+Over Christmas 2020 and into 2021 it also hosted a dramatic carved ‘Angel of the South’ – created by Topsham sculptor Brendan Rawlings – which many residents and visitors admired, a symbol of hope during the pandemic.

 Turning left in front of the church, a short way along Fore Street you will find St Nicholas Methodist Church.
 Completed in 1867, this building was the product of a Wesleyan congregation which had met at a former Quaker Meeting House on nearby Majorfield Road.